hackyannick/London/README.md

-# London the for Ghost CMS
+# London theme for Ghost CMS

 Forked and Customized Version of the London Theme for my Website.